Constipation in children and infants

 Non-specific abdominal pain – intermittent abdominal pain during the day that is relieved after the passage of stool (the bowel movement itself could be painful).
 However, it is important to make sure that there are no “red flags” – which means that the pain does not wake the child up at night.

 Soiling – this is a very specific sign of constipation.
 This refers to the child who occasionally leaks stool into his/her underwear.
-This is the same stool I was referring to when I mentioned the watery stool that manages to bypass the hardened stool that has accumulated and reach the anus.
+This is the same stool I was referring to when I mentioned the watery stool that manages to bypass the hardened stool that has accumulated around the anus.

 Urinary incontinence or retention – sometimes children avoid urinating.
 This is because the contraction of urinary muscles for urination also leads to the contraction of intestinal muscles, and for the child suffering from constipation this could be very painful.
 On the other hand, severe constipation can cause the leaking of involuntary urine.